-English 101 and 102 6 Speech 201 3
+English 101 and 1026

+Speech 201

-Objective: Specifically, the graduate should speak and write in a coherent, insightful and well-organized manner, using the conventions of Standard English.
+Objective: Specifically, the graduate should

+speak and write in a coherent, insightful and

+well-organized manner, using the conventions

+of Standard English.

+Student Learning Outcomes: The student will

-- 1. Develop, illustrate, and support clear and precise ideas in essays, papers, or speeches. - Synthesize, integrate and cite appropriate material in essays, papers or speeches. - Write or deliver grammatically correct essays, papers, or speeches for a variety of audiences.
+be able to: 1.
+Develop, illustrate, and support clear and precise ideas in essays, papers, or speeches.

+- 2. Synthesize, integrate and cite appropriate material in essays, papers or speeches. - 3.
+Write or deliver grammatically correct essays, papers, or speeches for a variety of audiences.